Projections of Florida Population by County, 2020–2045, with Estimates for 2019

 - Shift-share – each county’s share of the state population will change by the same annual amount in the future as the average annual change during the base period.

-For 65 counties we selected AVE-5, the average in which the three highest and three lowest projections were excluded.
-For Monroe County, we selected an average of projections made with the exponential technique with a base period of five years and the linear technique with a base period of ten years; and for Putnam County, we selected AVE-3.
-In addition, we made manual adjustments to the projections in seven counties in the Florida Panhandle to account for estimated population losses or slowdowns in growth due to the impacts of Hurricane Michael (Bay, Calhoun, Franklin, Gulf, Jackson, Liberty, and Wakulla counties).
+For 66 counties we selected AVE-5, the average in which the three highest and three lowest projections were excluded.
+For Monroe County, we selected an average of projections made with the exponential technique with a base period of five years and the linear technique with a base period of two years.
+In addition, we made manual adjustments to the projections in six counties in the Florida Panhandle to account for estimated population losses or slowdowns in growth due to the impacts of Hurricane Michael (Bay, Calhoun, Gadsden, Gulf, Jackson, and Liberty counties).

 We also made adjustments in several counties to account for changes in institutional populations such as university students and prison inmates.
 Adjustments were made only in counties in which institutional populations account for a large proportion of total population or where changes in the institutional population have been substantially different than changes in the rest of the population.
 In the present set of projections, adjustments were made for Alachua, Baker, Bradford, Calhoun, Columbia, DeSoto, Dixie, Franklin, Gadsden, Gilchrist, Glades, Gulf, Hamilton, Hardee, Hendry, Holmes, Jackson, Jefferson, Lafayette, Leon, Liberty, Madison, Okeechobee, Santa Rosa, Sumter, Suwannee, Taylor, Union, Wakulla, Walton, and Washington counties.